tmwstw7/UNET/README.md

 ## Requirements

-All required libs and frameworks indicated in _requirements.txt_ Also you will need Python 3.5 interpreter.
+All required libs and frameworks indicated in _requirements.txt.
+Also you will need Python 3.5 interpreter.

 ## Overview